-If you have heard of keratoconus, it’s likely that you or someone you know is a sufferer.
+If you have heard of keratoconus treatment, it’s likely that you or someone you know is a sufferer.
 The UELC clinic is a leader in the effective treatment of keratoconus with the advanced UltraView XLINKING™ procedure.

 Keratoconus is a degenerative eye disorder that causes thinning and cone-like steepening of the normally dome-shaped cornea.
 This steepening results in distorted vision, increased sensitivity to glare and light, and a reduction in visual acuity.
 Once considered a fairly rare disorder, keratoconus is on the rise; it now occurs in 1 in 500 people versus approximately 1 in 2000 in the past.
 Like many conditions – from deadly allergies to neurological disorders – that were once practically unheard of, yet have dramatically increased in recent years, the specific underlying causes of keratoconus remain unknown.

 In some cases, keratoconus appears to occur randomly without an apparent family history; in other instances, the condition has affected more than one family member, suggesting that genetic factors may play a role.
 Symptoms usually occur in the late teens and early twenties, and the condition may progress for 10-20 years before slowing or stabilizing.
 Each eye can be affected differently, which often results in a dramatic, permanent decrease in the ability to see clearly, even with corrective lenses.

 - Headaches and eye strain